How America Was Inspired by the Chicago World's Fair and the "The Chicago Group"

 Although the Prairie style house is distinctively Midwestern, it is not exclusive to the region, nor to the United States, for that matter.
 In fact, Mahony and Griffin even brought the style overseas – to India and Australia, with their collection of homes in New South Wales.

 Top: The Frederick C. Robie House – renowned as the masterpiece of Frank Lloyd Wright’s Prairie style – was built between 1908 and 1910.
 Located in Chicago’s Hyde Park, it is designated a National Historic Landmark (photo credit: Frederick C. Robie House by Teemu08 under license CC BY-SA 3.0).
 Bottom: The living room of the Robie House shows off its open floor plan (photo credit: Robie House by Saliko under license CC BY 3.0).

 Today, Prairie style homes are being constructed, renovated and restored --- from California to Florida, and every state in between.
 A classic may stay in the background at times, but it will never fade.

 So, have you strolled around your neighborhoods lately?
 Try it and see if you can “unearth” Prairie Style originals.
 You may be fortunate and spot a vintage Frank Lloyd Wright or “Chicago Group” creation.

 Perfect as a starter home!
 A small covered porch opens into the study and great room of this 3-bedroom, 2-bath home.
 There is a sitting room and a rear porch (Plan #148-1027).

-The manicured front yard and covered porch add to the charm of this 1-level, 4-bedroom home.
-Walk into the foyer and step into the open floor plan of the Great Room, dining, and kitchen spaces (Plan #149-1017).
+The manicured landscaping, varied rooflines, and covered front porch add to the charm of this 1.5-story, 4-bedroom home.
+Walk into the foyer and step into the open floor plan of the Great Room, dining, and kitchen spaces (Plan #205-1008).

 A front garden is always attractive … complete the look with simple, clean, classic lines on the exterior and lots of open space inside.
-There are (Plan #159-1095).
+There are 2 bedroom downstairs and 2 upstairs in this 1.5-story home, and the open floor plan in the main lavel is great for enteraining (Plan #159-1095).

 A Prairie style house design is not just about the exterior, so what do you like most about its design elements – either from the curb or when inside the home?